 Inspired by JR’s large‐format street "pastings", INSIDE OUT gives everyone the opportunity to share their portrait and make a statement for what they stand for.
 It is a global platform for people to share their untold stories and transform messages of personal identity into works of public art.

 Each INSIDE OUT group action around the world is documented, archived and exhibited online.
-Nearly 200,000 people from more than 112 countries & territories have participated.
+Over 260,000 people have participated in 129 countries.

 The INSIDE OUT project has traveled from Ecuador to Nepal, from Mexico to Palestine, inspiring group actions on varied themes such as hope, diversity, gender-based violence, climate change...
 Discover the extent of the project through some selected actions.